Lrebaud/robi/README.md

 The key of the dictionary is the name of the target.
 The first element of the tuple is the time, the second says if the event happened or not.

-When giving multiple targets, some could be censored while other might be uncensored.
-Give them like in the following
+When giving multiple targets, some could be censored while others might be uncensored.
+Provide them as shown in the following example:
-example:
 ```python
 selection, scores = robi.make_selection(df,
                                         candidates,